Dannie55/Assignments/README.md

-# Zuri's Internship Assigments
+# Ezirim Daniel

 This project is on designing simple portfolio websites, flexbox layout and gridlayout by making use of HTML and CSS
 ## 🚀 About Me
-I'm a Software developer...
+Hi 👋 I'm a Software developer...

 ## 🔗 Links